vault-config

 Create a group for humans and assign the policy

-Adding member entities to your group may be best done via Vault's UI.
+change-own-passwordto it.# Create group vault write identity/group name="humans" policies="change-own-password" # Expected output: Success!
+Data written to: identity/group/name/humansAdding member entities to your group may be best done via Vault's UI.
 If we're just talking about a few member entities then the CLI does it like so:

 # Create group vault write identity/group name="humans" policies="change-own-password" member_entity_ids="<uuid>,<uuid>,<uuid>" # Expected output: Success!
-Data written to: identity/group/name/humans
+Data written to: identity/group/name/humansEntity IDs are coming from

-vault list identity/entity/id
+vault list identity/entity/idand/orvault read identity/entity/name/<name>.

 -